Stacy Malone, Esq.

 Kelsey Worline, Esq.

 Kelsey Worline, Esq. joined the VRLC as a staff attorney in early 2013.
-Kelsey represents rape and sexual assault victims throughout Massachusetts in a wide range of legal areas, including privacy, safety, and housing.
-As an attorney on the VRLC’s national Training and Technical Assistance grant, Kelsey provides individual consultations to Legal Assistance to Victims grantees and conducts on a number of topics including the civil legal response for sexual assault victims, identifying and addressing the housing needs of sexual assault survivors, and safety planning with non-intimate partner sexual assault victims.
+Kelsey represents rape and sexual assault victims throughout Massachusetts in a wide range of legal areas, including privacy, safety, housing, financial stability, and remedies specific to minors.
+As an attorney on the VRLC’s national Training and Technical Assistance grant, Kelsey provides individual consultations to Legal Assistance to Victims grantees and conducts trainings on a number of topics including the civil legal response for sexual assault victims, identifying and addressing the housing needs of sexual assault survivors, working with minor survivors of sexual assault, and safety planning with non-intimate partner sexual assault victims.
 She received her B.A. from Bowling Green State University and her J.D. from Boston University School of Law.
 Prior to joining the VRLC, Kelsey worked with Shelter Legal Services, first as an AmeriCorps Attorney and later as a Staff Attorney, representing homeless and indigent individuals in the Boston area with a focus on assisting veterans.

 Malia Bennett, Esq.